-The Granny Charger is a 3-Pin EV charger that is used to charge an electric car directly from a 13 amp socket.
+The Granny Charger is a portable 3-pin EV charger used to charge an electric car via a 3-pin plug, in the UK it’s known as a type 2 to 3-pin charging cable.

 The best Granny Chargers are durable, portable, and capable of providing a charging solution for EV owners who do not have dedicated home chargers.
-While they may not boast the speed of their high-powered counterparts, granny chargers offer great convenience for a relatively inexpensive price.
+While they may not boast the speed of their high-powered counterparts, granny chargers offer great convenience as a type 2 to 3-pin charging cable at a relatively inexpensive price.

 In this article, we review the best granny chargers available in the UK.
 We investigate the pros and cons and the practical considerations of using a granny charger to plug your EV straight into your home’s 3-pin socket.
 We explore what product features the best granny chargers should have, look at just how safe granny chargers are and compare the best granny chargers in the UK.